MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/purchase-order-processing-part5-inquiries-reports.md

 **Required Date** To view items from the date you must receive all the items.

-**Promised Ship Date** To view items from the date the vendor promised to ship the merchandise or services you’ve ordered.
+**Promised Ship Date** To view items from the date the vendor promised to ship the merchandise or services you've ordered.

 **Requested By** To view the items ordered by a department or person.